 - where can i weigh my baby

-- how often will my baby get weighed
+- where can i get my baby weighed

-- how often should you get baby weighed
+- new baby how often is it weighed